Blue nuthatch: Description

-The species displays no significant sexual dimorphism, but Japanese ornithologist Nagamichi Kuroda describes the female as having slightly duller upperparts.
+The species displays no significant sexual dimorphism, but the Japanese ornithologist Nagamichi Kuroda describes the female as having slightly duller upperparts.
 Juveniles resemble adults, but have a duller crown and ear coverts, as well as a brown cast that does not cover their entire body.
 The belly is a dull black and the undertail coverts are variably edged creamy white.
 The juvenile's bill is blackish, with a pink base.
 Adults experience a partial moult before the breeding season (February–March for S. a. expectata; March–April for S. a. azurea) involving the throat, chest and mantle; a complete moult takes place after the breeding season (March–April and August in Java in Malaysia).

-Vocalizations
+Songs and calls

-The species' vocalizations include a melodious tup or tip, a sudden whit, a thin hissing sit, and a fuller, harder, and more forceful chit.
+The species' calls include a melodious tup or tip, a sudden whit, a thin hissing sit, and a fuller, harder, and more forceful chit.
 When excited, sit and chit notes are frequently given quickly and repetitively as a chi-chit, chit-chit-chit or chir-ri-rit, which can be prolonged, accelerated into staccato trilling tititititititik, or even becoming a rattling tr-r-r-r-r-r-t.
 Other calls include a thin, squeaking zhe and zhe-zhe, a squeaky toy-like nasal snieu or kneu, and a buzzy chirr-u.
 The vocal repertoire of the blue nuthatch is quite varied and is reminiscent of the velvet-fronted nuthatch and, to a lesser extent, the sulphur-billed nuthatch.

-Behavior and ecology
+Behaviour and ecology

-The blue nuthatch is very active, often seen running in pairs, in larger groups, or mingling in mixed-species foraging flocks.
+The blue nuthatch is very active, often seen running on tree branches in pairs, in larger groups, or mingling in mixed-species foraging flocks.

 Diet

 The blue nuthatch feeds on arthropods, of which some have been particularly identified as common in its diet, including Trachypholis beetles, click beetles, Eumolpinae leaf beetles, spiders, and moth caterpillars.
 It typically forages for prey in the upper half of large trees, and occasionally in smaller trees.
-While prospecting on tree trunks, the bird protects its corneas from falling bark and other debris by contracting the bare skin around its eyes – an adaptation apparently unique to the species.
+While prospecting on tree trunks, the bird protects its corneas from falling bark and other debris by contracting the bare skin around its eyes, an adaptation apparently unique to the species.

 Breeding

-The breeding of the species has not been extensively studied.
-The nest is made in a small tree hole in which it lays three to four dirty-white eggs, washed in lavender and densely speckled with reddish-brown and gray, that measure 19.3 × 13.4 mm.
-In Peninsular Malaysia, juveniles just reaching maturity were observed in late June; on the island of Java, the breeding season takes place from April to July, and on Sumatra an adult feeding its young was observed on May 9.
+Its breeding has not been extensively studied.
+The nest is made in a small tree hole in which it lays three to four dirty-white eggs, washed in greyish-lavender tones and densely speckled with reddish-brown; the eggs measure 19.3 × 13.4 mm.
+In Peninsular Malaysia, juveniles just reaching maturity were observed in late June; on the island of Java, the breeding season takes place from April to July; and on Sumatra an adult feeding its young was observed on 9 May.